On Revenue Maximization with Sharp Multi-Unit Demands: Conclusions

 In this paper, multi-unit demand models of the matching market are studied and their competitive equilibrium solutions and envy-free solutions are considered.
 For the sharp demand model, a strongly polynomial time algorithm is presented to decide whether a competitive equilibrium exists or not and if one exists, to compute one that maximizes the revenue.
 In contrast, the revenue maximization problem for envy-free solutions is shown to be NP-hard.
 In a special case when the sharp demands of all players are bounded by a constant, a polynomial time algorithm is provide to solve the (envy-free) revenue maximization problem if the demand of each buyer is bounded by a constant number.

 The sharp demand model is related to interesting applications such as sponsored search market for rich media ad pricing.
-Our work serves a modest step toward an efficient algroithmic solution.
-Our models may be further investigated to deal much more complicated settings of application problems.
+Our work serves a modest step toward an efficient algorithmic solution.
+Our models may be further investigated to deal with much more complicated settings of application problems.